How to Care for Water Polo Balls

 Store Water Polo Balls Safely

 The best way to store water polo balls is in a cool dry place, out of direct sunlight.
 Constant exposure to sunlight dries the rubber exterior, which eventually leads to cracking and discoloration.
-Many teams and pools store water polo balls in large metal cages that allow the water polo balls to dry between uses.
+Many teams and pools store water polo balls in large metal carts that allow the water polo balls to dry between uses.
 Another water polo ball-friendly storage solution is to hang them in mesh bags, inside a storage shed or office.

 Inflate Water Polo Balls Properly